jbuckman/jbuckman.github.io/_posts/2018-06-25-tensorflow-the-confusing-parts-1.md

 mathjax: true
 ---

-*This post is the first of a series; click [here](https://jacobbuckman.com/post/tensorflow-the-confusing-parts-2/) for the next post, or [here](https://jacobbuckman.com/categories/tftcp/) for a list of all posts in this series.*
+*This post is the first of a series; click [here](https://jacobbuckman.com/post/2018-09-17-tensorflow-the-confusing-parts-2/) for the next post.*

 [Click here to skip the intro and dive right in!](#understanding-tensorflow)